annulen/sysdig-wiki/sysdig-Tutorial.md

 ### The Basics
 The simplest way to use sysdig is by invoking it without any argument.
-Doing this will cause sysdig to capture every event and write it in standard output, very much like strace does.
+Doing this will cause sysdig to capture every event and write it to standard output, very much like strace does.

 > $ sysdig
 09:34:35.807452316 0 httpd (59416) > writev fd=13 size=270